cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - n, the number of shares to generate, an integer
   - t, the threshold of the secret sharing scheme, an integer

+  Outputs:
-  Outputs: A list of n secret shares, each of which is an element of F
+  - secret_key_shares, A list of n secret shares, which is a tuple consisting of the participant identifier and the key share, each of which is an element of F
+  - coefficients, a vector of the t coefficients which uniquely determine a polynomial f.

   Errors:
   - "invalid parameters", if t > n or if t is less than 2